 - 1. Contact your assigned faculty for the clinical day for instructions - 2.
-If there is no answer, contact BSN office if clinical is scheduled during university working hours.

-- 3. Contact your clinical rotation manager, Mrs. Maria Eugenia Garcia, at 305-785-8002 and Barbara Blanco, Clinical Supervisor, at 786-853-1591, if clinical is scheduled outside university working hours. - 4.
-E-mail the BSN office @ cmilien@fnu.edu kdominguez@fnu.edu and iparenteau@fnu.edu informing her about the incident.
+If there is no answer, contact BSN office if clinical is scheduled during university working hours. - 3.
+Contact your clinical rotation manager, Mrs. Maria Eugenia Garcia, at 305-785-8002 and Barbara Blanco, Clinical Supervisor, at 786-853-1591, if clinical is scheduled outside university working hours. - 4.
+E-mail the BSN office @ pnoval@fnu.edu informing them about the incident.